 Chief Albano was appointed as Chief of Police in December 2008 and currently has over thirty two (32) years of law enforcement experience.

-In addition to his role as the First Vice President of the Florida Police Chiefs Association, Chief Albano currently serves as a Trustee of the Florida Police Chiefs Association’s Education and Research Foundation, a member of the Tampa Bay Area Chiefs of Police Association Board of Directors, Vice Chair of Safe & Sound Hillsborough, Member of the FBI Joint Terrorism Task Force Executive Board for the Tampa Region and as the President of DUI Counterattack of Hillsborough, Inc.
+In addition to his role as the President of the Florida Police Chiefs Association, Chief Albano currently serves as a Trustee of the Florida Police Chiefs Association’s Education and Research Foundation, a member of the Tampa Bay Area Chiefs of Police Association Board of Directors, Vice Chair of Safe & Sound Hillsborough, Member of the FBI Joint Terrorism Task Force Executive Board for the Tampa Region and as the President of DUI Counterattack of Hillsborough, Inc.

 Chief Albano received a Master of Science Degree from Nova Southeastern University in Criminal Justice with a specialization in Public Administration.